junejachinmay/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 fBodyBodyGyroJerkMagMean
 fBodyBodyGyroJerkMagStd
 fBodyBodyGyroJerkMagMeanFreq

-Activity Labels
+## Activity Labels

-WALKING (value 1): subject was walking during the test WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test SITTING (value 4): subject was sitting during the test STANDING (value 5): subject was standing during the test LAYING (value 6): subject was laying down during the test
+WALKING (Value 1): Subject was walking during the test WALKING_UPSTAIRS (Value 2): Subject was walking upstairs during the test WALKING_DOWNSTAIRS (Value 3): Subject was walking downstairs during the test SITTING (Value 4): Subject was sitting during the test STANDING (Value 5): Subject was standing during the test LAYING (Value 6): Subject was laying during the test